-Only with the development of composite materials of great strength thirty years after the war did forward-swept wing-warping (aeroelastic bending) observed at high speeds during the very first Nazi test flights disappear.
+Only with the development of composite materials of great strength thirty years after the war were the forward-swept wing-warping (aeroelastic bending) problems observed at high speeds during the very first German test flights overcome.

 Also, new technologies enabled jets to be dynamically unstable but flown with heavy computer assistance.
 Since then, the Americans (with the Grumman X-29) and the Russians (the Sukhoi Su-47) have experimented with the concept, but development has not proceeded.